Xilinx/VMC_Help/HDL/mcode/README.md

 ```

 num2Str()
-Converts a number to a string. `num2str(X)` converts the `X` into a
+Converts a number to a string. num2str(X) converts the X into a
-string. `X` can be a scalar value of double, a Xilinx fixed-point
+string.
+X can be a scalar value of double, a Xilinx fixed-point
 number, or a vector state variable.
 The default number of digits is
-based on the magnitude of the elements of `X`.
-Here's an example of
+based on the magnitude of the elements of X. Here's an example of
-`num2str`:
+num2str:

 ``` pre
 if opcode <=0 | opcode >= 10